Austin Hays: Cincinnati Reds

 On January 30, 2025, Hays signed a one-year, $5 million contract with the Cincinnati Reds.
-On November 5, 2025, the Reds declined his 2026 option, making him a free agent.
+In 103 appearances for Cincinnati, he batted .266/.315/.453 with 15 home runs, 64 RBI, and seven stolen bases.
+On November 5, the Reds declined Hays' 2026 option, making him a free agent.

+Chicago White Sox

+On February 4, 2026, Hays signed a one-year, $6 million contract with the Chicago White Sox.
+In 12 appearances for the team, he batted .233/.250/.326 with one home run and seven RBI.
+On April 7, Hays was placed on the injured list due to a right hamstring strain.
+He was transferred to the 60-day injured list on June 9.
+On August 5, Hays was designated for assignment by the White Sox.
+He was released by the team two days later.

+San Diego Padres

+On August 9, 2026, Hays signed a one-year contract with the San Diego Padres.
+He made his Padres debut the following night as a pinch-hitter in the eighth inning against the Houston Astros, hitting a home run off Bryan King.

 Personal life

 Hays and his wife Samantha have two sons together.
 The couple met when they were in high school together at Spruce Creek.

 Hays is a Christian.
 He became a Christian, along with his wife, in 2020.